spacetelescope/jdaviz/docs/dev/infrastructure.rst

 Specific target applications include:

-* *Specviz*: A a view into a single astronomical spectrum.
-It provides a UI to view the spectrum, as well as perform common scientific operations like marking spectral regions for further analysis (e.g., in a notebook), subtracting continuua, measuring and fitting spectral lines, etc.
+* *Specviz*: A view into a single astronomical spectrum.
+It provides a UI to view the spectrum, as well as perform common scientific operations like marking spectral regions for further analysis (e.g., in a notebook), subtracting continua, measuring and fitting spectral lines, etc.
 * *Mosviz*: A view into many astronomical spectra, typically the output of a multi-object spectrograph (e.g.,